Network 10: Launch

 The network was launched as ATV-0 in Melbourne opened on 1 August 1964 and was owned by the Ansett Transport Industries, which at the time owned one of Australia's two domestic airlines.
 TEN-10 in Sydney, which opened on 5 April 1965, was originally owned by United Telecasters, which also in July that year opened TVQ-0 in Brisbane.
 Also opened later that month was SAS-10, serving the city of Adelaide.

 The new television network was initially dubbed the Independent Television System or ITS, but in 1970 adopted the title The 0-10 Network, which reflected the channels used by the first two stations launched in the group, ATV and TEN.

-Melbourne's ATV was the first station of the network to stage colour broadcasts in 1967, the broadcast was that of the horse races in Pakenham, Victoria, which was seen by network and RCA executives and invited members of the media and press.
-This would be the first of many test colour telecasts for the station, and in tribute to this event, the 0-10 Network adopted the First in Colour slogan in 1974, within months before the 1 March 1975 transition to colour broadcasting.
+Melbourne's ATV was the first station of the network to stage colour broadcasts in 1967; the broadcast was of the horse races in Pakenham, Victoria, and was seen by network and RCA executives and invited members of the media and press.
+This would be the first of many test colour telecasts for the station, and in 1974, in tribute to the event, the 0-10 Network adopted the First in Colour slogan, months before the 1 March 1975 transition to colour broadcasting.